-Pulp and paper manufacturers are the largest users of water worldwide.
-Tremendous amounts of water are needed in the pulping process (reducing wood to a fibrous mat), the bleaching process (whitens and brightens the fibers), and the papermaking process (a slurry of 99% water conveys fiber onto a Fourdrinier paper machine).
+Pulp and paper manufacturers are among the largest users of water worldwide.
+Large quantities of water are requiredfor the pulping process (reducing wood to a fibrous mat), the bleaching process (whitening and brightening the fibers), and the papermaking process (a slurry of 99% water conveys fiber onto a Fourdrinier paper machine).

-In the U.S., water that is used in the pulp and papermaking process is collected and cleaned before it is returned to rivers or municipal water systems.
-At Mohawk, water is continually recycled within the mill.
-Water that can no longer be used ultimately goes through a water treatment process prior to its return to local water bodies.
+In the U.S., water that is used in the pulp and papermaking process is collected and treated before it is returned to the environment.
+At Mohawk, water is continually recycled for reuse within the mill.
+Water that can no longer be used will undergo water treatment processes prior to discharge.

-In the past, the production of bright white paper required the use of pulps that had been bleached with elemental chlorine.
-This bleaching process resulted in byproducts that have been found to be environmentally harmful.
-To reduce these byproducts throughout North America, pulp producers have virtually eliminated elemental chlorine bleaching methods and have replaced them with more environmentally benign technology, primarily "ECF" (elemental chlorine free) bleaching processes.
+In the not too distant past, the production of bright white paper required the use of pulps that had been bleached with elemental chlorine.
+This bleaching process resulted in byproducts found to be environmentally harmful.
+To reduce these byproducts throughout North America, pulp producers have virtually eliminated elemental chlorine bleaching methods and have replaced them with more environmentally responsible technology, primarily "ECF" (elemental chlorine free) bleaching processes.